cider-security-research/cicd-goat/Readme.md

 7. After tests have passed run: `./build.sh publish` to publish the new version as latest.

 ## Todo
-1. Create images for all other services and publish new version.
+1. Create images for all other services, publish new version and remove data folder from main repo.
 2. Fix agent jenkins_home permission issues on linux.